 We are honored to be part of the team that helps Mr. Benton rebuild his life as well as his home.

-Objective: VSC employees have set the fundraising goal at $5,000 and are eager to participate in a service day in the Fall 2018.
+Objective by October: VSC employees have set the fundraising goal at $4,500 and are eager to participate in a BUILD day in Alexandria, Virginia on October 20, 2018.

 Near & Dears